How to Buy the Best Mattress

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Want to buy the best mattress for you?
-Deciding which type of mattress you want is only part of the story.
-If you want a mattress that you'll be happy with for years to come, you also need to make a few other good decisions.
+Want a good night’s sleep?
+Deciding which type of mattress to buy is only part of the story.
+If you want a mattress that you'll be happy with for years to come, you’ll need to make a few other key decisions.

-Keep reading, as we'll help you to make those key decisions to ensure you get the best mattress for a good night's sleep.
-From the best way to try out a mattress in a shop to make sure it's going to be right for you, to what you need to look for in a mattress guarantee to make sure you don't get caught out.
+From the best way to try out a mattress in a shop to make sure it's going to be right for you, to what you need to look for in a mattress guarantee to make sure you don't get caught out, we’ll explain everything you need to know to ensure you get the right mattress.

 We've put mattresses of all types through our tough tests - go to our mattress reviews to find the one that's best for you.